Intersections in Lubin-Tate space and biquadratic fundamental lemmas: Introduction

-As in Definition \ref{def:rss}, the pair $(\Phi_1,\Phi_2)$ is \emph{regular semisimple} if $\mathbf{s} \in C^\times$ and the subalgebra $K_3[\mathbf{s}] \subset C$ is an \'etale $K_3$-algebra of dimension $h$.
-This is our way of making precise the notion that the pair $(\Phi_1,\Phi_2)$ is in general position.
-As evidence that the invariant polynomial is a natural quantity to consider, we prove in Corollary \ref{cor:conjugacy} that two regular semisimple pairs lie in the same $B^\times$-conjugacy class if and only if they have the same invariant polynomial.
+The pair $(\Phi_1,\Phi_2)$ is \emph{regular semisimple} (Definition \ref{def:rss}) if $\mathbf{s} \in C^\times$ and the subalgebra $K_3[\mathbf{s}] \subset C$ is an \'etale $K_3$-algebra of dimension $h$.
+This is our way of making precise the notion that the pair $(\Phi_1,\Phi_2)$ is in general position; see also Proposition \ref{prop:truerss}.
+As evidence that the invariant polynomial is a natural quantity to consider, we prove in Corollary \ref{cor:conjugacy} that the $B^\times$-conjugacy class of a regular semisimple pair is completely determined by its invariant polynomial.